 Juvenile Expungement in the State of Florida

 Florida does have automatic expunction of juvenile records at age 24 or 26, depending on the prior history and arrest or conviction as an adult.
 Juvenile felony arrest records prior to October 1, 1994, and juvenile misdemeanor arrest records prior to July 1, 1996, are not available to the general public unless the minor was charged as an adult.
-If specific qualifications are met, then juvenile records will automatically be expunged after the specified period of time, however juveniles who successfully complete a qualified diversion program may qualify for expunction sooner than that period of time.
+If specific qualifications are met, then juvenile records will automatically be expunged after the specified period of time, however, juveniles who successfully complete a qualified diversion program may qualify for expunction sooner than that period of time.
 The procedure for a juvenile to obtain an expungement is similar to the procedure used for adults.

-What About Clemency, Pardons and Civil Rights Restoration?
+What About Clemency, Pardons, and Civil Rights Restoration?

 While it might seem a full pardon for your crime would qualify you for expunction under Florida law, unless the pardon clearly indicates you have the right to have your record sealed or expunged, then you fall under the same rules as any other person when seeking an expunction.
 Receiving clemency for your crime also does not automatically entitle you to an expunction.
-Having your civil rights restored requires conviction for a felony which caused you to lose those civil rights.
+Having your civil rights restored requires a conviction for a felony which caused you to lose those civil rights.
 A felony conviction makes you ineligible for expunction or seal of your criminal history, no matter whether you have had your civil rights restored or not.

-Having a record expunged or sealed is a complex procedure which requires the assistance of a Florida criminal defense attorney.
-Any mistake on your application for Certificate of Eligibility can either add considerable time to the process, or could result in a denial of your request.
+Having a record expunged or sealed is a complex procedure that requires the assistance of a Florida criminal defense attorney.
+Any mistake on your application for a Certificate of Eligibility can either add considerable time to the process or could result in a denial of your request.
 This means it is extremely important that all paperwork be filled out properly and filed in a timely manner to the proper court.
 Your Florida attorney will take care of all the many details associated with having your criminal record expunged.